-While many businesses faced challenges in 2020, there was one industry that certainly didn’t: online alcohol sales.
+While many businesses faced challenges in 2020, there was one area that didn't slow down: online alcohol sales.
 In fact, alcohol ecommerce grew by 42% in 2020 — reaching a total of $42 billion in the U.S. alone.
 With more consumers staying home and some states loosening restrictions on alcohol delivery, getting drinks delivered has quickly become the norm.
-Luckily, now that DoorDash for alcohol is available as a delivery partner for certain states and cities, it’s easier than ever to jump on the trend.
+Luckily, now that DoorDash for alcohol is available as a delivery partner for certain states and cities, it's easier than ever to jump on the trend.

 Whether you're an alcohol retailer or a restaurant looking to add alcohol to your menu, there are a lot of ways to advertise your offerings.
 Keep reading to learn more about the biggest drinking holidays to get ideas on how to reach new customers and keep the alcohol delivery orders flowing.

 Top drinking holidays for alcohol delivery

 Make the most of the year's biggest drinking holidays by focusing on unique offerings that reflect the spirit of each celebration, and by running marketing and promotions that appeal to customers.
 Pop a bottle – it's time to get festive.

 The United States' Independence Day was practically designed for low-ABV drinking with sunny days and a long weekend off work.
 According to the National Beer Wholesalers Association, the Fourth of July ranks #1 in holidays for beer consumption at home or off-premise.

 This year, in addition to the usual beer offerings, don't forget to highlight new hard seltzer and other low-ABV options and focus on festive flavors that will appeal to customers, like watermelon or iced tea.
 Since many people go out of town for this holiday, start promoting your offerings early and consider working with an alcohol delivery partner like DoorDash to get beverages to customers wherever they are.